menzin/About_jQuery/Chapter0.md

     * Example: $('h2, h3') will return all headline elements of size h2 or h3.

 * `'*'` __selects all elements.__

 ***WARNINGS:***

+* You need quotation marks around the selectors.
+    * If, however, you create a variable `var thisClass = ".hot"` or pass in an element with id of someID and create a                variable `var thisElement = "#” + someID` then you can use `$(thisClass)`  or `$(thisElement)`.

+* Whether you use single quotes or double quotes, be sure they are straight ones, not leaning left or right.
+    * This is easy in a text editor, but doesn’t happen in Word (unless the options were reset to use straight quotes) --- so         beware of copying text from a Word document.

+### Review

+jQuery is a library of functions which is useful for manipulating the appearance and functionality of web pages.

+The first thing you must do is make that library accessible to your web page – either by downloading jquery.js. saving it  and linking to it right after your title tag, or by linking to it in a CDN such as Google’s or Microsoft’s.

+$( ) is a shorthand for accessing the jQuery functions.

+If you are going to use jQuery to manipulate the DOM or bind event handlers to elements then you must wait for the DOM to be loaded.
+You do this by coding:

+    $(document).ready(function() {   //We’ll put our specific instructions here.
+    });

+Typically jQuery acts by selecting a collection of element(s) and then applying a method to them.
+The code looks like:

+    $(some CSS selector).someMethod();

+Sometimes we chain methods and then the code looks like:

+    $(some CSS selector).someMethod1().someMethod2();

+Four very popular jQuery methods are:
+`hide()` </br>
+`show()`  </br>
+`addClass(“someClass”)` </br>
+`removeClass(“someClass”)`

+When we write code using jQuery it is important to put a semi-colon `;` at the end of each statement.

+### Owning it

+Design a page which has a paragraph and a set of buttons – two to turn the paragraph red or blue and two to make the text bold face or normal.